Modeling quasielastic interactions of monoenergetic kaon decay-at-rest neutrinos: Neutrino scattering

 \subsection{Shape comparison to KDAR data}

 The MiniBooNE collaboration has performed a measurement of the shape-only distribution of muon energies for $\nu_\mu$ with $E_\nu = 236~\mathrm{MeV}$ on carbon~\cite{Aguilar-Arevalo:2018ylq}.
 The data is available as an allowed region to which a shape-only comparison can be made with an online tool~\cite{KDARsite}.
 In Fig.~\ref{fig:models} we show the $T_\mu$ distributions for several models available on the website.
 These include the results of the NuWro~\cite{NuWroKDAR}, Nuance~\cite{NuanceKDAR}, and GENIE~\cite{GENIEKDAR} event generators.
 Results are also given for the models of Martini \textit{et al}.~\cite{MartiniKDAR} and Singh \textit{et al}.~\cite{SinghKDAR}.
 In addition to these, we show the results obtained within the CRPA model described here and the relativistic mean field (RMF) model of Ref.~\cite{RGJ:nucleareffects}.
 Table~\ref{tab:MB_comparison_table} shows how well the MiniBooNE data matches a number of predictions from various models and generators.
+The value of $\chi^2_{prediction}$ is obtained from a direct comparison between the model in question and the MiniBooNE data, as described in Ref.~\cite{Aguilar-Arevalo:2018ylq}.
+The program takes the shape-only prediction (in 1~MeV bins), folds it into the detector observable, corrects for detector efficiency, and then performs a comparison to data to obtain the $\chi^2_{prediction}$.
+This is compared to the data best fit ($\chi^2_{\mathrm{best-fit}}$=72.6 with 64 degrees of freedom) to form a $\Delta \chi^2$ ($\chi^2_{\mathrm{prediction}}-\chi^2_{\mathrm{best-fit}}$).
 In the table the results obtained with the RFG model with a binding energy of $25~\mathrm{MeV}$ and $34~\mathrm{MeV}$ are also included and labeled RFG and RFG34 respectively.
 To be complete, we also list the total cross sections for each model, while it should be understood that the $\Delta\chi^2$ is obtained in a shape-only comparison.
 Lastly, Figure~\ref{fig:MB_comparison} shows shape-only comparisons between the CRPA/RMF predictions and the data.